Saturday, December 31, 2011

 This past Friday, Karl and I had the opportunity to introduce grade school children to 19th century foods.
 We were fortunate to participate in a program at Wade House in Greenbush, WI.
 This weekend is their largest special event of the year, Wade House 21st Annual Civil War Weekend.
 Area grade schools were given the opportunity to participate in an educational program.
 Each class was able to visit 18 separate stations.
 Each station represented a different facet of civilian or military life during the years of the American Civil War.
 Our station was basic 19th century food.
 We of course could not bring everything, but Karl did try to find an array of different items.

-the tiles of tea.
-She readily told us
+This little girl was fascinated with the tiles of tea.
+She readily told us that she "really likes tea". |

 Part of the fun of seeing children discover the foods is that their surprise and curiosity is so easily observed.
 Many of these school children are growing up on farms or in families with large gardens.
 Their approach to the produce is often different then the children who live in urban areas.
 For example, they often ask questions that center around how the foods are cultivated before they ask about taste.
 There may even be a few patches of Queen Anne's pocket melons next year.
 Even modern young ladies found their scent irristable...and there were a few boys to jump on the pocket melon bandwagon, too.